OpenFn/apollo/services/search/README.md

 ```

 ## Implementation
-Currently, the service returns relevant data from the job docs stored in a vector database.
-The corpus is generated using the OpenAI Embedding Function and embeds the OpenFn Documentation into the database.
-This enables the retrieval of relevant context from the documents, thereby improving the results for other Apollo services.
-You also have an option to summarize the docs based on your query or increase the number of chunks retrieved from the database.
+The service retrieves relevant data from job documents stored in a vector database.
+The document corpus is generated using the OpenAI Embedding Function, embedding the OpenFn
+Documentation into the database.
+This setup allows for the retrieval of relevant context from
+the documents, enhancing the performance of other Apollo services.
+Additionally, you can adjust the number of chunks retrieved from the database.

 ## Payload Reference
 The input payload is a JSON object with the following structure: